 In contrast to first-kind BIE, the so-called second-kind boundary integral equations readily yield well-conditioned linear systems.
-For N = 1, that is, the case of two materials separated by a closed interface, such formulations for (1.2) are well-known, see [5,15,17,19].
+For N = 1, that is, the case of two materials separated by a closed interface, such formulations for (1.2) are well-known, see [5, 16, 18, 20].
 Yet, for a long time it remained obscure how to extend them to situations with junction points.
 Only recently, in [6] and the parallel work [11], a breakthrough was achieved by considering total potentials, see Section 3.3 below.

-In this article we follow the approach of [6] and extend it to obtain a second-kind variational BIE set in $L^2(\Sigma)$ , see Section 3.4.
-We carefully examine the arising non-standard boundary integral operators both in terms of structural properties and numerical treatment, see Section 4.
-Numerical tests in two dimensions, reported in Section 5, bolster the conjectured unconditional stability of the new formulation and confirm the predicted asymptotic algebraic rates of convergence.
+In this article we follow the approach of [6] and extend it to obtain a second-kind variational BIE set in $L^2(\Sigma)$, see Section 4.
+We carefully examine the arising non-standard boundary integral operators both in terms of structural properties and numerical treatment, see Section 5.
+Numerical tests in two dimensions, reported in Section 6, bolster the conjectured unconditional stability of the new formulation and confirm the predicted asymptotic algebraic rates of convergence.
 They also demonstrate that the new method matches the accuracy obtained with STF-based BEM.
-We point out that our approach has little in common with [11], where a Nystrom discretization was pursued.
+We point out that our approach has little in common with [11], where a Nystrom discretization is pursued.
+Moreover, the authors' focus is primarily algorithmic and convergence is studied only empirically.